falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 Each object has the following properties:
 * `value`: a string usable as a parameter for `open`
 * `desc`: (optional) a string with that describes the meaning of `value`.
+* `separator`: (optional) a string representing a separator string in case `value` represents a list of concatenated values.
+This can be used by plugins to specify an open param that represents more than one source, in which case they can be separated by the separator substring.
+It's a plugin responsibility to specify the separator string.

 ## Field Extraction Capability API